Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 bash prompt_train.sh
 ```

+Post training you may see following files in your `log_dir`:

+1. `args.txt`: Stores all the arguments you specified in the training.
+2. `log.txt`: The log of the training, shows the model responses and the generated rewards.
+3. `algo_output/output.pkl`: The complete output showing the prompt and rewards at each stage of the optimization.
+4. `algo_output/trace.txt`: Shows the trace of the prompt evolution across the search process.

+### Key parameters

 Key parameters for search algorithm:

 - `n_actions` (int): Number of actions to be sampled for every node in the beam search.